RichardForshaw/resume/mkd-blog/docs/articles/2022-08-30-aws-cli-essentials.markdown

 I tend to do my development in Docker.
 Because of this, in order to use the AWS CLI in docker, it has to be configured with your AWS credentials etc. You can do this by running `aws config` every time you run your container, but you can see how that would get annoying quickly.
 If you have other AWS accounts and projects, it is also likely that you have one `credentials` file (and maybe a `config` file) which you share between these projects.

-The best way to do this is to make your AWS `profile` and `credentials` files available in the docker container.
+The best way to do this is to make your AWS `config` and `credentials` files available in the docker container.
 According to the [AWS Documentation](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html), the files should be stored in your home folder (i.e. in `~/.aws/`, assuming you are using a Linux-type container).
 The best way I have seen to do this is to mount this directory as part of your container creation process, i.e.:

 `docker container -v <dir of your files>:/your/home/.aws ...`